Laurie0131/mybooks/Galileo/Readme.md

 Use Dediprog SF100 to update the Galileo development board FLASH image.

-Update the ```[Debug Port]``` section of the UDK Debugger Tool SoftDebugger.ini file with the host side UART configuration settings.
+Update the ```[Debug Port]``` section of the SoftDebugger.ini file with the host side UART configuration settings.
 The following example uses COM5, which must be updated with the COM port the Galileo target is attached.
 The following example also shows a baud rate of 921600 which is correct for a Galileo Gen 2.
 If a Galileo Gen 1 is being used, set the baud rate to 460800.
 By default, the Galileo console is redirected to TCPIP port 20715.

 ```ini
 [Debug Port]